trento-project/docs/guides/development/test-manual-installation-with-agents.md

 ## Configuring the Agent host with the Self-Signed Certificate

-**Step 1**: Copy the self signed certificate `trento.crt` from the trento-server to the agent machine.
-Use `scp` to transfer the certificate to `/etc/pki/trust/anchors/`.
+**Step 1**: On the Trento agent, copy the self-signed certificate `trento.crt` from the Trento erver to the agent machine with `scp` to transfer the certificate to `/etc/pki/trust/anchors/`.

-Example:

 ```bash
 scp <<TRENTO_SERVER_MACHINE_USER>>@<<TRENTO_SERVER_MACHINE_IP>>:/etc/ssl/certs/trento.crt /etc/pki/trust/anchors/